Tech Ilford 2019

 Join us to reverse engineer an human arm to build a mechanical version that you can wear and operate with your own hand.
 Strings will act as muscles, cardboard will be the bones and straws will mimic tendons to guide the direction of the pull.

-Newspaper STIXX engineering, 6 yrs+
+Newspaper STIXX engineering, 4-7 yrs (with supervision) and 8 yrs+

 Newspaper is probably not the first material you would use to build a structure with, but come by and sit on, adults included, a giant chair made from newspaper.
 Think of a book character, such as Harry Potter then using your creative and innovative skills construct, out of newspaper, an object for that character such as a magic wand or a sign of the deathly hallows which you keep.
 Delivered by STEM in Schools.

-Creating Games and Worlds, 7 yrs+
+Creating games and worlds, 8 yrs+

 Adults and children of all ages from 7 upwards can learn programming skills by creating worlds and games using Scratch, Kodu and Roblox.
 All of these applications introduce users to programming concepts and enable users to build games and game worlds that can be shared and played by others.
 Visitors will also be able to try out other game and world creation tools.
 Children and parents will also be encouraged to use the Interland games for guidance about being safe and responsible Internet citizens.
 Delivered by Gavin Sealey (Netstorms Limited).

-Cardboard automata, 8 yrs+
+Cardboard automata, 4-7 yrs (with supervision) and 8 yrs+

 Get busy creating a cool mechanical toy that moves and decorate it to make it super special.
 Discover how to put together machine elements such as cams, levers and linkages in a playful way.
 A mechanical engineering activity perfect for kids that want to discover how things work to become the inventors of tomorrow.